Statistical model for collisions and recollisions of inertial particles in mixing flows: Collision rate and relative velocities

-Here $N$ is the total number of suspended particles, $2a$ is the radius within which particles collide, and $\rho(R,V_R)$ is the probability to be at a distance $R$ with relative radial velocity $V_R\equiv\dot R=\Delta\ve v\cdot\hat{e}_R$, where $\hat{e}_R$ is the unit vector along the separation and $\Delta\ve v$ is the relative velocity of the two particles.
-The probability distribution $\rho(R,V_R)$ is normalised to unity over a large spherical system of radius $L\gg\eta$.
-This joint distribution was studied in Refs.~\cite{Gus11b,Gus12,Gus13c}.
-In \cite{Gus11b} it was shown that in a white-noise model the moment $m_1$ takes the form
+As before $N$ is the total number of suspended particles, $2a$ is the distance below which particles collide, and $\rho(R,V_R)$ is the probability for two particles to be at a distance $R$ with relative radial velocity $V_R=\Delta\ve v\cdot\hat{\ve e}_R$, where $\hat{\ve e}_R$ is the unit vector along the separation between the two particles and $\Delta\ve v$ is the relative velocity of the two particles.
+The probability distribution $\rho(R,V_R)$ is normalised to unity over a large sphere of radius $L\gg\eta$.
+The properties of this joint distribution was studied in Refs.~\cite{Gus11b,Gus12,Gus13c}.

+In Ref.~\cite{Gus13c} the moment $m_1(R)$ needed to estimate the ghost-particle approximation in \Eqnref{Rt0} was derived as follows.

+First, two asymptotic limits of the joint distribution $\rho(\Delta\ve v,\Delta\ve r)$ of relative velocities $\Delta\ve v$ and separations $\Delta\ve r$ for a particle pair are matched.
+The first limit assumes that caustics may occur in the system, as is the case for any non-zero value of $\st$ in the dynamics of inertial particles.
+Caustics give rise to isotropic uniform motion at small enough distances, ${\gamma}R\ll |\Delta\ve v|\equiv V$, leading to $\rho(\Delta\ve v,\Delta\ve r)$ being a function of $V$ only in this limit.
+In the second limit, ${\gamma}R\gg V$, particle separations undergo slow isotropic diffusion due to variations of the small $\Delta\ve v$ and the distribution is approximated by a function of distance $R$ only.

+The asymptotic behaviours of the distribution in these two limits are determined by matching their functional forms along a curve $V\propto\gamma R$ and by using the observation that inertial particles show fractal clustering in phase-space.
+This matching curve is appropriate when colliding particles originate from smooth dynamics.
+For large enough values of $\st$ in turbulent flows this matching curve may need to be modified to take into account collisions between particles originating from the inertial range.

+If particles show fractal clustering in phase-space, the distribution $\rho(w)$ of small phase-space separations $w\equiv\sqrt{R^2+(V/\gamma)^2}$ has a power-law dependence, $\rho(w\ll 1)\sim w^{D_2-1}$.
+Here $D_2$ is the \lq phase-space correlation dimension' of the fractal attractor.
+The power-law dependence of $\rho(w)$ is used as a boundary condition to determine the asymptotic approximate form of $\rho(\Delta\ve v,\Delta\ve r)$.
+The resulting asymptotic distribution is built from joined power-laws in $R$ and $V$.
+The the powers are determined by the spatial dimension $d$ and by $D_2$.

+Given the form of the distribution one can determine the moment $m_1(R)$ in \Eqnref{Rt0}.
+For small values of $R$ it takes the form~\cite{Gus11b,Gus13c}